Hjh233/starter-hugo-research-group/content/publication/lewis-acid-catalyzed-c-h-functionalization-for-synthesis-of-isoindolinones-and-isoindolines/index.md

   - Hanmin Huang
 doi: 10.1002/adsc.201000556
 publication: Advanced Synthesis & Catalysis
-abstract: The Lewis acid-catalyzed CH functionalization of 2-substituted azaarenes with N-sulfonylaldimines has been developed, which provides a rapid and efficient approach for synthesis of heterocycle-containing isoindolinones and isoindolines.
+abstract: The Lewis acid-catalyzed C-H functionalization of 2-substituted azaarenes with N-sulfonylaldimines has been developed, which provides a rapid and efficient approach for synthesis of heterocycle-containing isoindolinones and isoindolines.